-Policy T-8.1.1: The City shall encourage real estate agents to notify potential property owners that their property is within the Airport Impact District noise zones.
+Policy T-8.1.1: The City shall continue to require via City Code-encourage_real estate agents to notify potential property owners that their property is within the Airport Impact District noise zones.

-Policy T-8.1.2: The City shall continue to enforce Section 12-2-11, Airport Land Use District, and Section 12-11, Airport, of the Land Development Code to reasonably ensure that airport obstructions do not intersect the airport's runway protection zones, approach surfaces, transition surfaces, horizontal surfaces and conical surfaces.
+Policy T-8.1.2: The City shall continue to enforce Section 12-2-11, Airport Land Use District, and Section 12-11, Airport, of the Land Development Code to reasonably ensure that airport obstructions do not intersect the airport's runway protection zones, or impact the airspace surfaces around the airport approach surfaces. transition surfaces, horizontal surfaces and conical surfaces.